perghosh/Data-oriented-design/README.md

 - Requires a deeper understanding of computer architecture and low-level programming concepts.
 - Very different from how humans think.

+### Data Oriented Design in one sentence = "Format data to maximize CPU efficiency"

 # Data Oriented Design - why do it

 Data Oriented Design = build logic around patterns, patterns that works well for the CPU.